York-SDCNLab/Ghost-DeblurGAN/README.md

 </table>
 For fair comparison we used the same mobilenet model as the original DeblurGANv2 (https://github.com/VITA-Group/DeblurGANv2) and trained all models from scratch on the GOPRO dataset (https://drive.google.com/file/d/1KStHiZn5TNm2mo3OLZLjnRvd0vVFCI0W/view).
-The metrics in the above table illustrate the superiority of Ghost-DeblurGAN over the original deblurGAN-v2 (mobilenetV2).
+The metrics in the above table are for the purpose to illustrate the superiority of Ghost-DeblurGAN over the original deblurGAN-v2 (mobilenetV2).
 Note that to obtain the deblurring performance shown in the visual comparison, the weights trained on the mix of YorkTag and GoPro should be adopted.
 These weights are coming soon.